Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 ```
 **Connection.getDataFrameSchema(sqlQueryOrTableName: String): DataFrameSchema**

-Retrieves the schema of an SQL query result or the SQL table using the provided database configuration.
+Retrieves the schema of an SQL query result or an SQL table using the provided database configuration.

 **DbConnectionConfig.getDataFrameSchema(sqlQueryOrTableName: String): DataFrameSchema**

-Retrieves the schema of an SQL query result or the SQL table using the provided database configuration.
+Retrieves the schema of an SQL query result or an SQL table using the provided database configuration.

 The `dbConfig: DbConnectionConfig` represents the configuration for a database connection,
 created under the hood and managed by the library.